Talking Heads (British TV series): Summary

 There are two series of Talking Heads, six monologues in each, along with an earlier (1982) play, A Woman of No Importance, which, while not released alongside Talking Heads, generally fits into the canon.
 Although the plays deal with a variety of subjects, there are certain recurring themes, such as death, illness, guilt and isolation.
 All of the characters are childless with the notable exception of Muriel in "Soldiering On"; Violet in "Waiting for the Telegram" is told she has a son, but she does not remember him.

 Most of the plays give some hint as to where they are set, mostly in Leeds, although not (as Bennett stresses) the "real" Leeds, but rather one that exists in his head.
 For example, Matthias Robinson, in which Miss Fozzard works, closed in the 1970s.

 Cast and crew

 Each episode consists of an individual monologue and therefore in most episodes only one character appears.
-The only exception is when Steven Beard features as a policeman in "A Cream Cracker under the Settee".
 Julie Walters, Patricia Routledge and Thora Hird appear as different characters in both series.

 The show was produced by Innes Lloyd and Ralph Wilton (series 1) and Mark Shivas (series 2), while Alan Bennett, Stuart Burge, Giles Foster, Tristram Powell, Gavin Millar, Patrick Garland, Stuart Garland and Udayan Prasad directed individual episodes.
 The music was written by George Fenton.